cherenkov-plenoscope/sparse_numeric_table/README.md

 I often use ```pandas.DataFrame``` and ```numpy.recarray``` , but for sparse tables it does not work for me.
 Here, I represent sparse numeric tables as a ```dict``` full of ```numpy.recarray```s.
-Writing and reading is done with ```tarfiles``` so that the sparse table's hirachy is represented in the tapearchives file-system.
+Writing and reading is done with ```tarfile```s so that the sparse table's hirachy is represented in the tapearchives file-system.
 The queries are done internally using the powerful ```pandas.merge```.

 Restictions